cclemens1978/osm2gmap/README.md

 # osm2gmap

-*osm2gmap*: This script downloads the current database extract of Germany from the servers of the OpenStreetMap project.
+*osm2gmap*: This script downloads a current database extract of the OpenStreetMap project from the servers of the Geofabrik GmbH.
+Here, Germany is set as default.
 Calling the programs *osmconvert* and *mkgmap*, it then converts the data into Garmin's internal map format for use with compatible navigational devices.
 The procedure repeats until the map *gmapsupp.img* has been successfully generated.

 ## Installation